Michael Price, Executive Vice President & Chief Financial Officer

-Ben Harshbarger previously served as General Counsel for Aegerion Pharmaceuticals since September 2016.
-Prior to that, he served as Aegerion's Acting General Counsel, VP, EMEA Legal Counsel and as our VP, Deputy General Counsel.
-Before joining Aegerion, Mr. Harshbarger served as Senior Director, Corporate Counsel at Cubist Pharmaceuticals, Inc. from March 2008 to March 2012, and Senior Director, Deputy General Counsel at ViaCell, Inc. from March 2006 to March 2008.
+Ben Harshbarger has served as Novelion's interim chief executive officer since November 2018, general counsel since November 2016, and was general counsel for Aegerion Pharmaceuticals since September 2016.
+Prior to that, he served as Aegerion's acting general counsel, VP, EMEA legal counsel and as vice president, deputy general counsel.
+Before joining Aegerion, Mr. Harshbarger served as senior director, corporate counsel at Cubist Pharmaceuticals, Inc. from March 2008 to March 2012, and senior director, deputy general counsel at ViaCell, Inc. from March 2006 to March 2008.
 Mr. Harshbarger served in several legal positions of increasing responsibility at Biogen Idec from November 2001 to March 2006 and served as an associate at the law firm of Mintz Levin from 1996 to 2001.
 Mr. Harshbarger holds a J.D. from Boston College Law School and a B.A. from the University of Richmond.

 Linda Buono, Senior Vice President, Human Resources

-Prior to Novelion, Linda Buono was Aegerion's Senior Vice President of Human Resources.
-Prior to Aegerion, Linda spent more than 25 years at Immunogen where she held a variety of leadership positions in Human Resources.
-Linda is effective in managing all the critical tasks and responsibilities of the company’s HR function and has facilitated recruitment of top talent across the organization.
+Linda Buono has served as Novelion's senior vice president, human resources, since November 2016.
+Prior to Novelion, Ms. Buono was Aegerion's senior vice president of human resources.
+Prior to Aegerion, Ms. Buono spent more than 25 years at Immunogen where she held a variety of leadership positions in Human Resources.
+She is effective in managing all the critical tasks and responsibilities of the company’s HR function and has facilitated recruitment of top talent across the organization.
 Importantly, she possesses the critical soft skills needed to significantly improve the success of the company.
 Her core attributes include courage, judgment, influence, political agility and effective communication, all of which are having an impact on the improved culture of the organization.

 Suzanne Bruhn, Ph.D.

-Dr. Bruhn is president and chief executive officer of Proclara Biosciences, Inc. Prior to joining Proclara, Dr. Bruhn served as president and chief executive officer of Promedior, Inc. She also served as a member of the board of directors of Raptor Pharmaceuticals from 2011 until it was acquired by Horizon Pharma in 2016.
-Previously, Dr. Bruhn served as senior vice president, strategic planning and program management at Shire from 1998 until 2012.
+Suzanne Bruhn is currently president and chief executive officer and a member of the Board of Directors of Tiaki Therapeutics.
+Dr. Bruhn previously served as the president and chief executive officer of Proclara Biosciences, Inc. from April 2017 to September 2018.
+Prior to joining Proclara, Dr. Bruhn served as president and chief executive officer of Promedior, Inc. She also served as a member of the board of directors of Raptor Pharmaceuticals from 2011 until it was acquired by Horizon Pharma in 2016.
+Previously, Dr. Bruhn served in a number of roles of increasing responsibility at Shire from 1998 until 2012, culminating as senior vice president, strategic planning and program management.
 Dr. Bruhn currently also serves on the board of directors of Aeglea BioTherapeutics, Inc., a publicly traded biotechnology company focused on the treatment of rare genetic diseases and cancer, and Pliant Therapeutics, a private biotechnology company.
 Dr. Bruhn received her B.S. degree in Chemistry from Iowa State University and her Ph.D. in Chemistry from Massachusetts Institute of Technology.

-Mark Corrigan was previously president and chief executive officer of Zalicus Inc. Prior to that, he was executive vice president, research & development of Sepracor Inc. (now Sunovion Pharmaceuticals).
+Mark Corrigan is currently Chief Executive Officer of Correvio Pharma Corporation.
+Dr. Corrigan was previously president and chief executive officer of Zalicus Inc, and prior to that, he was executive vice president, research & development of Sepracor Inc. (now Sunovion Pharmaceuticals).
 Prior to joining Sepracor, Dr. Corrigan spent 10 years with Pharmacia & Upjohn, Inc., most recently as group vice president of global clinical research and experimental medicine.
 Dr. Corrigan currently serves on the board of directors of Cardiome Pharma Corp.
 (NASDAQ: CRME) and on the supervisory board of Nabriva Therapeutics AG (NASDAQ: NBRV).
 He previously served as a director of CoLucid Pharmaceuticals, Inc., Avanir Pharmaceuticals, Inc., EPIRUS Biopharmaceuticals, Inc. and Cubist Pharmaceuticals, Inc. He was chairman of the board of EPIRUS and served on the audit committee and nominating and governance committee and chaired the scientific affairs committee of Cubist’s board.
 Dr. Corrigan spent five years in academic research at the University of North Carolina Medical School, focusing on psychoneuroendocrinology.
 Dr. Corrigan holds a B.A. and an M.D. from the University of Virginia and received specialty training in psychiatry at Maine Medical Center and Cornell University.

 John Orloff, M.D.